Wednesday, May 1, 2024

 Republicans in the House exploited campus disruptions to justify increasing investigations of what they assert is a broken higher education system, a mantra that the AAUP documented has been a central focus for conservatives since 2020.
 The May 23 hearing included Northwestern, Rutgers, and UCLA, their choice motivated by criticism of institutions that negotiated with protestors but the institutions called to hearings represent a tiny slice of elite U.S. institutions.
 Jewish presidents faced particularly challenging dynamics.
 Representative Foxx declared, "American universities are officially put on notice that we have come to take our universities back."
 Foxx was not satisfied with Northwestern' response and threatened to subpoena them for further documentation on anti-Semitism on campus.
 The AAUP's criticism of University of Texas' President in confronting protestors was applauded by state legislators, a demonstration of the gulf between academics and politicians in Texas.

 Legitimate expression of First-Amendment rights turned violent and destructive (looking a lot like the attacks on the U.S. Capitol on January 6, 2021) plays directly into the hands of those who criticize U.S. higher education as led by permissive and weak administration.
+As an example, Portland State's library damage will cost $1.2 million.
 Responses like that of Louisiana where civil disobedience is now differentiated from free speech may spread to other states and institutions.
 The conservative movement against higher education in the U.S. is actually part of a world-wide anti-university movement of authoritarian politicians.

 The protests of winter/spring 2024 came to a close with the end of the traditional academic year.
 Warnings immediately emerged related to possible campus disruptions related to the U.S. Presidential election.
 Five Jewish organizations offered advice on handling the likelihood of continuing protests when the 2024-25 academic year begins.